Skip to content

 Terminal window

-mcp-proxy list
+agent-receipts list

-mcp-proxy verify \
+agent-receipts verify \

-$ mcp-proxy list
+$ agent-receipts list

 Absolute paths required.
 Claude Code launches MCP servers with a clean PATH.
 Use the full path to mcp-proxy (find it with which mcp-proxy) and the full path to the wrapped server binary.